SpenceKonde/DxCore/megaavr/libraries/Wire/README.md

 | ALT_2   (2) |  YES   |  YES   |   YES*  |   YES*  |  YES*  |  YES*  | PC2 | PC3 | PC6      | PC7      |
 | ALT_3   (3) |  NO    |  NO    | DD only | DD only |  YES   |  YES   | PA0 | PA1 | PC2      | PC3      |

-`* indicates that the dual mode pins are unavailable which will be relevant if we ever support dual mode. `
+`*` indicates that the dual mode pins are unavailable, which will be relevant with the new Wire implementation coming in version 1.4.0

 `Wire.swap(pin_set)` will set the the pin mapping to the specified set of pins.
 Only 1-series parts with more than 8 pins support this; on other parts,  `Wire.swap()` will generate a compile error if a value known at compile time and not 0 is passed to it.
 On 1-series parts that do have an alternate pin mapping, a compile-time-known value that is not a 0 or 1 will similarly generate a compile error.
 An invalid value that is *not* known at compile time (in either case) will instead result in swap() returning false and selecting the default pins.